colin-olito/inversionSize-ProtoSexChrom/README.md

 *Paper citation*:

 Citing information for the final paper will be provided when it is made [available through the publisher](URL).
 You can also contact me directly if you would like a reprint.

+##  Instructions

+This repository provides all code necessary to (1) rerun the simulations and (2) produce the main figures from the paper as .pdf's.
+To do so, please follow these basic steps:

+1. Clone the repo using the following: `git clone https://https://github.com/colin-olito/inversionSize-ProtoSexChrom`.
+Alternatively, on the project main page on GitHub, click on the green button `clone` or `download` and then click on `Download ZIP`.
+2. Check that you have a recent version of [`R`](https://www.r-project.org/) installed.
+3. Make sure that the working directory for your R session is the root directory of this repo (e.g., `inversionSize-ProtoSexChrom-master/`).
+4. Run `./R/run-WFSims-prFix-recDel.R` either interactively in R or in terminal.
+The simulations can take quite some time to run.
+5. *Note*: We use CM fonts in the figures.
+To do this, be sure to correctly install the `R` font packages `extrafont` and `fontcm`.
+Alternatively, comment out L.4-6 in `./R/functions-figures`, and change the default font family to 'Arial' by swapping L.27 & L.28.
+6. Run `makeFigs.R`, which will read the simulation output files and generate the main figures in the paper and supplementary material.

+## Repository structure and contents

+The directories/files in this repository needed to reproduce the results for this study are as follows:

+- **`R`**
+	- `functions-beneficial-recDel.R`
+	- `functions-figures.R`
+	- `functions-SA-recDel.R`
+	- `functions-sheltering-recDel.R`
+- **`output`**
+	- **`data`**
+			- **`simResults`**
+				- `SA-eqFreqs-*.R`
+				- `SA-sI-*.R`
+	- **`figures`***
+- `makeFigs.R`
+- `run-WFSims-prFix-recDel.R`
+- `LICENSE.txt`

+**Note:** * `./output` and `./output/figures` directories will be created locally the first time `run-WFSims-prFix-recDel.R` is run (*if needed*).

+### File & variable descriptions

+Plotting function files
+- `functions-figures.R`: general plotting functions.

+Simulation function files for each selection scenario.
+- `functions-beneficial-recDel.R`
+- `functions-figures.R`
+- `functions-SA-recDel.R`
+- `functions-sheltering-recDel.R`

+Executables
+- `run-WFSims-prFix-recDel.R`: executable functions for W-F simulations of inversions under deleterious mutation pressure.
+- `makeFigs.R`: executable functions to create .pdf figures using simulation output files.

+License
+- `LICENSE.txt`: MIT license for this repository.

 ## Contact & bug reporting